Mercury-Atlas 1: Conclusions

-The initial suspicion was that the fiberglass fairing placed on top of the capsule to sit in place of the absent LES had broken loose and punctured the Atlas's LOX tank.
+The initial suspicion was that the fiberglass fairing placed on top of the capsule to sit in place of the absent LES had broken loose and punctured Atlas's LOX tank.
 NASA's Owen Maynard, who was involved in Mercury systems engineering, led the recovery of the MA-1 capsule from the sea floor (in which he performed a 30 foot free-dive to find one particular missing component of the capsule).
 He stated in an oral history interview that his post-flight calculations showed the skin of the launch vehicle just below the spacecraft would have buckled due to the combined drag, acceleration, and bending loads which exceeded the resisting tensile stress in the skin provided by internal pressure.
 Maynard recalled that "The problem of mating the Mercury capsule to the Atlas was far from being properly resolved at the time of MA-1."
 Based on that finding, NASA specified that future Mercury-Atlas launch vehicles add doublers to the skin structure in that area, and that future launch trajectories be shallowed to reduce pitch angle rate, to reduce the bending stress on the launch vehicle.
 In fact, Atlas 50D already had slightly thicker skin than Big Joe's booster (Atlas 10D) but only on the RP-1 tank while the LOX tank still had the standard thin-gauge Atlas ICBM skin.
 This failure mode did not recur on those subsequent launches.
 There were also suspicions that the lack of a launch escape system had negatively affected the booster's aerodynamic profile.
 Convair engineers had argued that including the LES was necessary both from an aerodynamic standpoint and for data-gathering purposes, but Mercury program officials ultimately ruled against it.

 The capsule reached an apogee of 13 km and flew 9.6 km downrange.
 The flight lasted 3 minutes and 18 seconds.
 Capsule weight 1,154 kg.
 Serial numbers: Atlas 50-D, Mercury spacecraft #4.

 Pieces of Mercury spacecraft #4, used in the Mercury-Atlas 1 mission, are currently displayed at the Cosmosphere in Hutchinson, Kansas.
 The hatch is at the American Space Museum in Titusville, Florida.